 Use the web’s natural resources:

-Businesses use these sites to post their needs.
-All you have to do is create a convincing proposal and bid on the work.
+Look, businesses use these sites to post their needs.
+So all you have to do is create a convincing proposal and bid on the work.

 Because you’re still working at your job, you can get creative.